 Cleanliness in care homes isn’t just about appearances—it’s a cornerstone of safety, infection control, and regulatory compliance.
 One of the most common questions asked by care staff and managers is: what is the ideal care home cleaning frequency?
-Getting this right reduces infection risks, supports resident wellbeing, and satisfies inspection bodies like the CQC.
+Our detailed guide to care home cleaning frequency standards and schedules explains how to structure daily, weekly, and high-risk area cleaning in line with compliance expectations.

 Let’s break down how often key areas in care homes should be cleaned, what standards apply, and how to stay on top of daily tasks without letting anything fall through the cracks.